 To set the time, press CLOCK#.
 The display will read SET TIME.
-Use the memory preset numbers (0-9) to enter in the desired time-hours and minutes.
+Use the memory preset numbers (0-9) to enter in the desired time-hours and minutes and press OK.
 The clock will then begin from that time.

 AM/FM Radio